huang-pan/treetracker-prefect/README.md

 - cd ~/Greenstand/git/treetracker-prefect

-The below instructions is a local deployment.
+The below instructions are for a local deployment.
 Your computer is used to run the Prefect Flows (similar to Airflow DAGs).
 The assign-tree-flow is run.
 It is a direct port of the assign_tree_to_cluster DAG.
 - export PYTHONPATH=${PYTHONPATH}:./:./flows:./flows/map
 - python deployment.py
 - prefect agent start -q 'assign_tree_flow_queue'